filecoin-project/boost/README.md

 On ARM-based systems (*Apple M1/M2*) you need to force building Filecoin's Rust libraries from the source
 ```
-make docker/all ffi_from_source=1
+make docker/all ffi_from_source=1 build_lotus=1
 ```

-If you need to build containers using a specific version of lotus then provide the version as a parameter, e.g. `make docker/all lotus_version=1.17.0`.
-The version must be a tag name of [Lotus git repo](https://github.com/filecoin-project/lotus/tags) without `v` prefix.
+If you need to build containers using a specific version of lotus then provide the version as a parameter, e.g. `make docker/all lotus_version=v1.17.0 build_lotus=1`.
+The version must be a tag name of [Lotus git repo](https://github.com/filecoin-project/lotus/tags).
 Or you can build using a local source of lotus - `make docker/all lotus_src_dir=<path of lotus source>`.
-Also, before starting devnet, you need to update versions in the [.env](docker/devnet/.env) file.

 ### Start devnet docker stack